-In order to address such challenges, measurement based approaches have been proposed [13,16,18,20].
-Koh et al. [18] predicted the performance degradation of co-located workloads using recorded similar workloads in terms of their resource usage statistics, similar to program similarity analysis [16].
-Recently, Govindan et al. [13] and Mars et al. [20] independently proposed techniques that employ probe jobs to infer behavior of workloads when they are co-located, which does not require resource usage statistics.
-However, those approaches do not provide generic strategies to estimate dilation factors of co-located jobs.
-Therefore, we desire to develop a simple, but generic model to estimate dilation factors of co-located jobs, without depending on detailed description on research access behavior of each job.
+In order to address such challenges, measurement based approaches have been proposed [9,10,6,11].
+Koh et al. [10] predicted the performance degradation of co-located workloads using recorded similar workloads in terms of their resource usage statistics, similar to program similarity analysis [9].
+Recently, Govindan et al. [6] and Mars et al. [11] independently proposed techniques that employ probe jobs to infer behavior of workloads when they are co-located, which does not require resource usage statistics.
+However, those approaches do not provide generic strategies to estimate dilation factors of co-located jobs, without depending on detailed description on research access behavior of each job.

-In order to develop such a model, we may start from a simple model, linear sum of original completion times of jobs, which has been used to obtain makespan of jobs in scheduling algorithms [30].
+In order to develop such a model, we may start from a simple model, linear sum of original completion times of jobs, which has been used to obtain makespan of jobs in scheduling algorithms [15].
 With linear sum, we may obtain dilation factor of each job from dividing the makespan by individual completion time of each job.
 The benefit of the linear sum model is that it only relies on the completion times of jobs.
-However, linear sum may not be able to provide desired accuracy due to non-linearity between individual completion times and makespan in multi-resource shared environments [5,11,17].
-For example, completing two co-hosted jobs - one 100 sec CPU-job with one 100 sec I/Ojob - will take less than 200 sec, contradict to estimation from the linear sum of completion times of both jobs.
+However, linear sum may not be able to provide desired accuracy due to non-linearity between individual completion times and makespan in multi-resource shared environments [5,16,17].
+For example, completing two co-hosted jobs - one 100 s CPU-job with one 100 s I/O-job - will take less than 200 s, contradict to estimation from the linear sum of completion times of both jobs.
 The deficiency of linear sum model is the lack of ability to consider multiple resources at the same time.
 Thus, we propose a model that extends the linear sum model to consider multiple shared resources, which only relies on the completion times of jobs instead of resource usage statistics.
 With the proposed model, we overcome challenges in using prior analytical model based approaches to estimate dilation factors of co-located jobs.
-Also, we provide a mathematical foundation on using well-known workloads, probe jobs in [13, 20], to infer behavior of co-located workloads.
+Also, we provide a mathematical foundation on using well-known workloads, probe jobs in [6,11], to infer behavior of co-located workloads.

-To provide accurate estimation of slow-down of jobs due to resource contention in shared environments like data centers/cloud computing platforms, we propose a generic quantitative model for dilation factors of n-jobs contending for mresources, called the dilation factor model (D-factor model).
+To provide accurate estimation of slow-down of jobs due to resource contention in shared environments like data centers/cloud computing platforms, we propose a generic quantitative model for dilation factors of n-jobs contending for m-resources, called the dilation factor model (D-factor model).
 We view a job as a sequence of accessing one of the system resources and a shared system as a collection of resources.
 For this, we characterize the resource access statistics of a job by a vector-valued loading statistics, a loading vector.
 We obtain the factor of dilated completion time, the dilation factor, of each job from a quadratic relation of loading vectors for jobs in the system, which can be utilized in optimization problems such as job scheduling.
-In addition, the proposed D-factor model can profile a job by only measuring completion time of a job, which does not require any instrumentations such as monitoring tools and modifying software/hardware infrastructures as have been used in prior studies [13].
+In addition, the proposed D-factor model can profile a job by only measuring completion time of a job, which does not require any instrumentations such as monitoring tools and modifying software/hardware infrastructures as have been used in prior studies [6].
 This is an important characteristic for cloud environment, where application operators on virtual machines often cannot monitor physical resources.